 If your company stops trading, you need to deregister for VAT within 30 days, after becoming dormant.
 However, when you plan to trade again, you should file zero tax returns being dormant.

-How to make a limited Company Dormant?
+How to Make a Limited Company Dormant?

 Wondering how to make a limited company dormant?
 To make your limited company dormant, you first need to inform your local corporation tax office, clients and agents, that you’ve ceased your trading on a specific date.
 You may get their contact details through HMRC.

-Afterward, HMRC will send you a notice asking for a company tax return at your address.
+Afterwards, HMRC will send you a notice asking for a company tax return at your address.
 It will take place immediately before making your company dormant.
 You’d have to file returns and pay the due tax of your company.

 HMRC will normally take three weeks to send confirmation about your dormant status.
 After the date on which you are declared dormant, HMRC will treat you as an inactive company.
-Afterward, your correspondence with HMRC will be less than before.
-And you don’t need to contact it until you restart trading or dissolve your limited company.

 Dormancy for Companies House: